 Figure 2.
 Morphological changes observed in the LDG reach.
-Aerial photo in (a): 2006, (b): 2016 after the flood of June 2013 and (c): 2019 after the flood of June 2018 (source: IGN BD ORTHO, PLVG)
+Aerial photo in (a) 2006, (b) 2016 after the flood of June 2013, and (c) 2019 after the flood of June 2018 (source: IGN BD ORTHO, PLVG).

-June 2018.
-The peak discharge was estimated to be about $332 \ m^3/s$ corresponding to a 10-year return period.
-Even if the damages are not comparable to the ones caused by the flood of 2013, the 2018 flood event greatly impacted the morphology of all the watercourses of the Gave de Pau catchment and exacerbated the filling phenomenon in the LDG.
+During this event, the LDG acted like a sediment trap as it intercepted almost all sediment coming from the upstream catchments (Figs. 2 and 4).
+Its morphology completely changed as it went from a lake/single-channel river section to a braided river reach.
+Five years after the flood of June 2013, another highly morphogenetic, but of lesser magnitude, flood occurred in June 2018.
+The peak discharge was estimated to be about $332 \text{ m}^3 \text{ s}^{-1}$, corresponding to a 10-year return period.
+Even if the damage is not comparable to that caused by the flood of 2013, the 2018 flood event greatly impacted the morphology of all the watercourses of the Gave de Pau catchment and exacerbated the filling phenomenon in the LDG.
 Today, the lake is almost completely filled, and avulsion risks are observed as the left bank elevation is lower than the bed elevation.